JakubThe1st/PolishTV/readme.md

 If you've reached this point, you are welcome to join me in my exciting journey to create a fully functional Polish TV experience for free!

+Use as many free online resources as you can!
+Just make sure they are free and Safe!

 ## Project Overview

 The aim of this project is straightforward: to provide a platform for people who wish to watch Polish TV either while they are abroad or those who prefer not to pay for traditional TV services.